fsprojects/FSharp.Data/CONTRIBUTING.md

    (that are mapped to runtime components by the compiler).

-To support multiple targets, we need a _runtime component_ for every single target (.NET Framework 4.0, PCL profile 7, PCL profile 47, PCL profile 259).
+To support multiple targets, we need a _runtime component_ for every single target (.NET Framework 4.0, PCL profile 7, PCL profile 259).
 However, we only need one _design time_ component, because that is always going to be executed on desktop .NET in Visual Studio or Xamarin Studio.